top of page

 Question: What is my damage deposit for?
 What does it cover?

 Answer: The damage deposit covers a LOT of stuff!
-Luckily, we rarely ever deduct from a damage deposit.
 Here are some example cases of why you wouldn't get your full damage deposit back:

 • You cancel your booking.